I am primarily interested in algebraic geometry and algebraic

 calculus, equivariant free resolutions and moduli of stable curves.

 space called a 'Schubert curve', and

 some related Young tableaux.
 Here are some gln word crystals; and here is a doubled crystal.

-TeachingMath 308I: Introduction to Matrix Algebra.
+TeachingMath 327: Introduction to Real Analysis.

 Class groups of open Richardson varieties in the Grassmannian are trivial, joint with K. Purbhoo.
 Preprint (2019).

 A topological proof of the Shapiro-Shapiro conjecture, joint with K. Purbhoo.
 Preprint (2019).